Near-future discovery of the diffuse flux of ultra-high-energy cosmic neutrinos

 In high-energy neutrino telescopes, neutrinos of TeV-scale energies and above interact with the detector medium---ice, air, rock---predominantly via $\nu N$ DIS; see Section~\ref{sec:event_rate_benchmarks}.
 Final-state products interact with the medium, or decay, and initiate high-energy particle showers.
 As a shower develops, charged particles within it emit electromagnetic radiation, in the optical, ultraviolet, or radio wavelengths, depending on the neutrino energy and on the medium where the shower develops.
 Neutrino telescopes target this emission using a variety of techniques, which we overview below; for a comprehensive review, see~\Refes~\cite{Abraham:2022jse, Ackermann:2022rqc}.
 From the properties of the detected electromagnetic emission, neutrino telescopes infer the neutrino energy, direction, and flavor, with varying degrees of precision.

-Present TeV--PeV neutrino telescopes---IceCube~\cite{IceCube:2013cdw}, ANTARES~\cite{ANTARES:1999fhm}, Baikal NT-200~\cite{BAIKAL:1997iok}---instrument large bodies of water or ice to detect the optical Cherenkov light emitted by neutrino-initiated showers.
+Present TeV--PeV neutrino telescopes---IceCube~\cite{IceCube:2013cdw}, ANTARES~\cite{ANTARES:1999fhm}, Baikal NT-200~\cite{BAIKAL:1997iok}---instrument large bodies of water or ice to detect the optical Cherenkov light emitted by showers, initiated mostly by $\nu_e$ and $\nu_\tau$, and tracks, initiated mostly by $\nu_\mu$.
 IceCube is the largest among them: it consists of about 1~km$^3$ of Antarctic ice instrumented by thousands of photomultipliers at depths of 1.5--2.5~km.
 IceCube discovered~\cite{IceCube:2013cdw, IceCube:2013low} and regularly observes TeV--PeV cosmic neutrinos~\cite{IceCube:2020wum, IceCube:2021uhz}, but may not be large enough to either discover UHE neutrinos, of EeV-scale energies, whose predicted flux may conceivably be significantly smaller~\cite{Aloisio:2009sj, Ahlers:2012rz, Romero-Wolf:2017xqe, AlvesBatista:2018zui, Heinze:2019jou}, or to observe a large number of them.
 Indeed, currently the most constraining upper limits on the flux of UHE neutrinos come from IceCube~\cite{IceCube:2018fhm} and the Pierre Auger Observatory~\cite{PierreAuger:2019ens}; see \figu{benchmark_spectra}.
 Future in-ice and in-water optical neutrino telescopes---Baikal-GVD~\cite{Baikal-GVD:2020xgh}, the optical array of IceCube-Gen2~\cite{IceCube-Gen2:2020qha}, KM3NeT~\cite{KM3Net:2016zxf}, P-ONE~\cite{P-ONE:2020ljt}, TRIDENT~\cite{Ye:2022vbk}---will be as large or larger than IceCube, and so will have higher detection rates, but will remain mainly sensitive in the TeV--PeV range.